agarsev/quevedo/NOTES.md

 - [X] Call scripts from web (Annotation -> Annotation) Scripts whose name starts with grapheme will be available for graphemes, starting with logogram for logograms.
-- [ ] Script that given an annotation with detections, classifies the graphemes
+- [X] Script that given an annotation with detections, classifies the graphemes
-    - [ ] Move functionality to extract graphemes to grapheme annotation class
+    - [X] Move functionality to extract graphemes to bound grapheme annotation class (in logogram)
-    - [ ] Try and see if we can get 'predict' to load image from RAM (PIL image) instead of fs.
+    - [X] Try and see if we can get 'predict' to load image from RAM (PIL image) instead of fs.
+    - [X] script
-- [ ] Script that uses the above script to perform detection + classification on raw image (external/library use)
+- [X] Script that uses the above script to perform detection + classification on raw image (external/library use)

 ## -- TODO --